 The Fourth Item:

 You'll want to get this item most of the time.
 Even if they don't have heavy AD, turrets still do physical damage and you'll want to tank that.
 You'll also want to add more CC to your kit with the slow that Randuin's provides.
 It's only slightly situational because some enemy teams might REQUIRE that you build resistance or health to such a degree that you don't have time to build armor.
-But 90% of the time, or more, you'll want a Randuin's Omen as soon as possible.
+But 95% of the time, you'll want a Randuin's Omen as soon as possible.

 You shouldn't build Warmog's Armor often enough that it deserves a spot in this section.
 Please see "Situational Items" for more details.